 It is my hope that this page will not only help you recognise the symptoms of burnout, but help you to know when you need to take that break.

-My first burnout experience happened was in 2008.
+My first burnout experience happened in 2008.
 At that time my life was fairly unrecognisable to what it had been a few months before.
-My fiance and I broke up, which led me to moving out of the home we had just bought together.
-I had an operation on my back, which laid me low, and my beloved Nan passed away.
+The contract to a job I loved had ended.
+My fiancé and I broke up, which led me to moving out of the home we had just bought together.
+I had an operation on my back, which laid me low.
+And my beloved Nan passed away.
 I desperately needed a distraction.

 This is when I threw myself into supporting a charity (CamSAR), to help me avoid facing my current circumstances.

 However, I became so engrossed in the charity, I failed to notice that I was waking up early, spending a full day at work, often taking CamSAR calls or carrying out a bit of admin for the team.
-And not going to bed until very late, often eating my dinner whilst at the computer.
-I was busy every weekend and every evening, just so I didn’t have to think about my breakup had left in me.
+I wasn’t going to bed until very late, often eating my dinner sat at the computer.
+I was busy every weekend and every evening, just so I didn’t have to think all the “losses” I had endured.

 Then one day, looking at CamSAR email, I realised I was extremely anxious.
 I started to avoid opening my mailbox.
 I just couldn’t face one more demand on my time, even though it had been me who had offered it so willingly.